DavidMorton/atonement-theories/the-necessity-problem-v5.md

 He was heterodox on a great deal else, and it doesn't matter.
 The objection is clean, and every subsequent move in the penal tradition is a response to it.

+---

+## Part two — the necessity

+### The conversion that starts it

+The move that generates the problem passes so smoothly it usually goes unremarked.

+The starting material is a *deontic* (what *ought* to happen) fact about the creature: **sin deserves punishment**.
+Nobody disputes it; desert is the one slot that never moves in seventeen centuries.

+What PSA needs, and what satisfaction theory needed before it, is an *alethic* (what *must* happen) fact about God: **God cannot leave sin unpunished**.
+Without that, the cross is optional.

+That last word carries an assumption that holds only inside the satisfaction frame: that the cross's rationale is *exhausted* by the discharge of a debt.
+Grant it, and removing the necessity leaves the cross nothing to do, which makes the whole apparatus of wrath, substitution and imputation decorative rather than structural.
+Refuse it, as the ontological accounts do, and the cross is not optional at all, because the penalty was never what made it necessary.
+The alethic fact is not what makes the cross matter.
+It's what makes it matter *penally*.

+Getting from the deontic fact to the alethic one is the entire problem: a claim about what a creature deserves has to become a claim about what God is unable to do.
+Make that conversion and you've placed a modal constraint on God whose object — guilt — didn't exist until the creature produced it.

+What the tradition does from there is take the "must" and adjust *which kind it is* and *where it is housed*.
+What it never does is ask whether the conversion should have ever been made.

 ### Table B — under pressure

 | | Socinus (1578) | Owen 1647 | Federal, c.1648 | Owen 1653 | Owen 1655 | Owen 1677 | Turretin 1679–85 | Packer 1973 |